Key Takeaways

 But volume does not equal stability.

-Healthcare growth research consistently shows that patient acquisition quality impacts long-term retention and revenue sustainability (see patient retention and healthcare growth dynamics).
+Healthcare growth research consistently shows that patient acquisition quality impacts long-term retention and revenue sustainability.
+This is why SEO for functional medicine doctors must prioritize patient alignment over raw traffic metrics.

 Clinics that optimize for clicks instead of commitment often experience the instability described in healthcare growth illusions caused by census volatility.